department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/personal-information/personal-information-revision/uat/conversation-guide.md

 - Is there anything about that process that is confusing?
 	- _If not mentioned:_ Do you have any questions about not being able to completely remove/clear this answer?
-	- _If not mentioned:_ How would or wouldn't it be helpful to be able to do this [remove information entered]?
+	- _If not mentioned:_ How would or wouldn't it be helpful to be able to remove information entered here?

 #### UAT and Usability
 - [ ] **UAT TASK:** Confirm Preferred name is displaying correctly.